Bounds for the annealed return probability on large finite percolation clusters: Bibliography

 \section{Bibliography}

 \begin{enumerate}

 \item{D. Aldous: `Asymptotic fringe disttributions for general families of random trees', Ann. of Probab.
 Vol1.
 1, No.2, 228-266, (1991)} \item{S. Alexander, R. Orbach: `Density of states on fractals: ``fractons'' ', J. Physique (Paris) Lett.
-43, 625-631, (1982)} \item{A. Bandyopadhyay, J. Steif, A. Timar: `On the Cluster Size Distribution for Percolation on Some General Graphs', arXiv:0805.3620v1, Theorem 2.c, (2008)} \item{M. T. Barlow, T. Kumagai: `Random walk on the incipient infinite cluster on trees', Illinois Journ.
-Math., 50, 33-65, (2006) } \item{V. Batagelj, T. Pisanski: `Hamiltonian cycles in the Cartesian product of a tree and a cycle', Discr.
+43, 625-631, (1982)} \item{T. Antunovic, I. Veselic: `Spectral asymptotics of percolation hamiltonians on amenable Cayley graphs', In: Proceedings of OTAMP 2006.
+Operator Th.: Adv.
+Appl.
+2007} \item{A. Bandyopadhyay, J. Steif, A. Timar: `On the Cluster Size Distribution for Percolation on Some General Graphs', arXiv:0805.3620v1, Theorem 2.c, (2008)} \item{M. T. Barlow, T. Kumagai: `Random walk on the incipient infinite cluster on trees', Illinois Journ.
+Math., 50, 33-65, (2006) } \item{V. Batagelj, T. Pisanski: `Hamiltonian cycles in the cartesian product of a tree and a cycle', Discr.
 Math,.
-38, 311-312, (1982)} \item{ I. Benjamini, A. Nachmias, Y. Peres: `Is the critical percolation probability local?', arXiv:0901.4616, (2009)} \item{I. Benjamini, R. Lyons; Y. Peres, O. Schramm: `Critical percolation on any nonamenable group has no infinite clusters', Ann.
+38, 311-312, (1982)} \item{I. Benjamini, R. Lyons; Y. Peres, O. Schramm: `Critical percolation on any nonamenable group has no infinite cluster', Ann.
 Probab.
 27, no. 3, 1347-1356, (1999)} \item{A.G.
-Boshier: `Enlarging properties of graphs', Ph.D. thesis, Royal Holloway and Bedford New College, University of London, (1987)} \item{V. V. Dimakopoulos, L. Palios, A. S. Poulakidas: `On the hamiltonicity of the Cartesian product' Inf.
+Boshier: `Enlarging properties of graphs', Ph.D. thesis, Royal Holloway and Bedford New College, University of London, (1987)} \item{V. V. Dimakopoulos, L. Palios, A. S. Poulakidas: `On the hamiltonicity of the cartesian product' Inf.
 Process.
 Lett.
-96(2): 49-53, (2005)} \item{L.R.Font\`es, P. Mathieu: `On symmetric random walks with random rates.
-Probability Theory and Related Fields', vol. 134, No 4, 565-602, (2006)} \item{G.R.Grimmet: `Percolation', 2nd edition, Springer (1999)} \item{G.R.Grimmet: `On the number of clusters in the percolation model', J.London Math.Soc.
+96(2): 49-53, (2005)} \item{M. E. Fisher, J. W. Essam: `Some cluster size and percolation problems', Jour.
+Math.
+Phys.
+2, 609-627, (1961)} \item{L.R.Font\`es, P. Mathieu: `On symmetric random walks with random rates.
+Probability Theory and Related Fields', vol. 134, No 4, 565-602, (2006)} \item{G.R.Grimmett: `Percolation', 2nd edition, Springer (1999)} \item{G.R.Grimmett: `On the number of clusters in the percolation model', J.London Math.Soc.
 (2), 13 (1976), 346-350} \item{J. van den Heuvel: `Hamiltonian Cycles and Eigenvalues of Graphs', Lin.
 Alg.
 Appl.
-226-228:723-730, (1995)} \item{H. Kesten: `Subdiffusive behaviour of random walk on a random cluster', Annales de l'Institut Henri Poincar\'e , Probab. et Statistiques 22, 425-487, (1986)} \item{H. Kesten: `Scaling relations for 2D-percolation', Comm.
+226-228:723-730, (1995)} \item{B. D. Hughes: `Random Walks and Random Environments', Volume 2, Clarendon Press, Oxford 1995} \item{H. Kesten: `The Critical Probability of Bond Percolation on the Square Lattice Equals 1/2', Commun.
 Math.
 Phys.
+74, 41-59 (1980) } \item{H. Kesten: `Subdiffusive behaviour of random walk on a random cluster', Annales de l'Institut Henri Poincar\'e , Probab. et Statistiques 22, 425-487, (1986)} \item{H. Kesten: `Scaling relations for 2D-percolation', Comm.
+Math.
+Phys.
 109, 09-156, (1987)} \item{W.Kirsch, P.M\"uller: `Spectral properties of the Laplacian on bond-percolative graphs', Math.
 Z. 252, 899-916 (2006) } \item{V.F.
 Kolchin: `Random Mappings', Optimization Software Inc. Publ.
-Div., New York, (Transl. of Russion Original), (1986)} \item{R. Lyons, Y. Peres: `Probability on trees and networks', web-book:
+Div., New York, (Transl. of Russion Original), (1986)} \item{G. Kozma, A. Nachmias: `The Alexander-Orbach conjecture holds in high dimensions', Invent. math.
+(2009) 178: 635-654} \item{R. Lyons, Y. Peres: `Probability on trees and networks', web-book: